awlsring/texit/README.md

 Texit is an api that allows for creating exit nodes in a cloud provider on demand for your tailnet.

-This repo contains all code related to texit, which includes the API server, the CLI, and a Discord Bot for remote management.
+This repo contains code related to texit, which includes the API server, the CLI, and a Discord Bot for remote management.

 Currently this project is in early stages so expect potentially breaking changes between releases.